artainmo/machine-learning/natural-language-processing and LLM/NLP with Probabilistic Models/README.md

 This thus gives us the sequence of states (POS tags) for our sequence of words.

 Coution with indices as in python they start with 0 not 1.<br>
 Also caution when using probabilities with very small values.
 To avoid very small values use 'log probabilities'.
+With log probabilities we addition the logarithm of transition probability by the logarithm of emission probability when calculating matrix C, instead of multiplying the transition and emission probabilities.

 ## Resources
 * [DeepLearning.AI - Natural Language Processing Specialization: Natural Language Processing with Probabilistic Models](https://www.coursera.org/learn/probabilistic-models-in-nlp)